karkman/MMB-114_Genomics/Exercises/03-Genome-assembly.md

 ## Evaluating the quality of the assemblies

-Now we will run a program called [QUAST](https://quast.sourceforge.net/quast) to evaluate the quality of the assemblies.
-We start by connecting to the interactive partition and loading the QUAST module:
+Now we will run [QUAST](https://quast.sourceforge.net/quast) on the spades assembly.
+Start by connecting to the interactive partition and loading the QUAST module:

 ```bash
 sinteractive -A project_2006616